etopian/alpine-php-nginx-wordpress/README.md

-# This image is being DEPRECATED.
+# This image is DEPRECATED/DEAD.

-See github.com/devoply/wordpress for a newer image with a proper process manager.
+See [https://github.com/devoply/wordpress](https://github.com/devoply/wordpress) for a newer image with a proper process manager.

 ### OLD INFO